NesManrique/aiotestkingscrapper/README.md

 ```

 The format for the exam simulator allows to add an explanation for the anwser but since answers in aiotestkings are mostly wrong, we strongly recommend you to review the questions by yourself, research the correct anwsers in the documentation of the product you are aiming a certification for, and benefit from te knowledge you will obtain with this plan of study.

+Some questions have images in them, soon I will add support so the output file will contain this images too.

 ### To do list
 - [x] Code an early version of the script.